 Marblemount is a tiny town located in the state of Washington.
 With a population of 286 people and just one neighborhood, Marblemount is the 315th largest community in Washington.

-When you are in Marblemount, you'll notice that it is more blue-collar than most other communities in America.
-58.43% of Marblemount’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Marblemount is a blue-collar town, with 58.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marblemount is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Marblemount who work in food service (24.72%), office and administrative support (4.49%), and maintenance occupations (4.49%).

 Marblemount is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.